mcnuttandrew/tap-react-browser/readme.md

 This is an ideal practice for testing browser specific features directly, such web workers or indexeddb, or if you are building a UI component and just want your tests to run in watch mode (assuming you have watch mode set up).

-This library is still very much a work in progress.

 ## Installation